Lord Leopold Mountbatten: Military career

 Leopold was commissioned a lieutenant (supernumerary) on 16 October 1909 in the 8th Battalion of the Isle of Wight Rifles, a Territorial Force unit.
 On 19 October 1912, he received a regular army commission in The King's Royal Rifle Corps.
 During service in the First World War, he was promoted to temporary lieutenant on 15 November 1914, to lieutenant on 30 April 1915 and finally to captain on 14 September 1916.

 On 7 April 1918, he was placed on the half-pay list "on account of ill-health contracted on active service."
 From 23 July of that year until the following 6 January, he served as an extra aide-de-camp on the staff of the War Office.
 He resigned his commission on 14 April 1920; at the special request of his cousin, George V, he was granted the honorary rank of major.

 Relinquishment of titles

-During the First World War, anti-German feeling in the United Kingdom led Leopold's first cousin, George V to change the name of the Royal House from the Germanic House of Saxe-Coburg and Gotha to the more English-sounding House of Windsor.
-The King also renounced all his Germanic titles for himself and all members of the British Royal Family who were British citizens.
+During the First World War, anti-German feeling in the United Kingdom led Leopold's first cousin, George V to change the name of the royal house from the Germanic House of Saxe-Coburg and Gotha to the more English-sounding House of Windsor.
+The King also renounced all his Germanic titles for himself and all members of the British royal family who were British citizens.

-In response to this, Leopold renounced his title, through a royal warrant from the King, dated 14 July 1917, of a Prince of Battenberg and the style His Highness and became Sir Leopold Mountbatten, by virtue of his being a Knight Grand Cross of the Royal Victorian Order.
-Under a further warrant in September 1917 he was granted the style and precedence of the younger son of a marquess, and became Lord Leopold Mountbatten.
+In response to this, Leopold renounced his title of Prince, the style His Highness and the designation 'of Battenberg' through a royal warrant from the King dated 14 July 1917, and became Sir Leopold Mountbatten by virtue of his being a Knight Grand Cross of the Royal Victorian Order.
+Under a further warrant of 11 September 1917 he was granted the style and precedence of the younger son of a marquess, and became Lord Leopold Mountbatten.